Zurc/lasaldelavida/episodio5-learning.md

 >  NgModules are akin to ES modules: they have declarations, imports, and exports.
 >
 >  An NgModule is the compilation context of its components, i.e., it tells Angular how these components should be compiled.
 As with ES, a component can only be declared in one module.
+>
+>  The bootstrap property defines the components that are instantiated when a module is bootstrapped.
+First, Angular creates a component factory for each of the bootstrap components.
+And then, at runtime, it’ll use the factories to instantiate the components.

 ### 5 Nov 2019